syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when the supplied startDate and endDate are not valid dates.
+'#VALUE!'-occurs when the supplied startDate and endDate are not valid dates.

 #### Time